Bachelor of Arts/Bachelor of Commerce

 1400514431 - Burwood (Melbourne), Commonwealth Supported Place (HECS)

 1400714431 - Warrnambool, Commonwealth Supported Place (HECS)

 |Deakin course code||D313|

-Students enrolled at Geelong in this combined course will be required to undertake units of study at both the Geelong Waurn Ponds Campus and the Geelong Waterfront Campus.
+(i) Students enrolled at Waurn Ponds (Geelong) in this combined course will be required to undertake units of study at both Waurn Ponds (Geelong) and Waterfront (Geelong).

 Deakin's Bachelor of Arts/Bachelor of Commerce is a combined course which leads to two awards.
 The course allows you to combine complementary major sequences such as politics and policy studies and economics; marketing and journalism; and management and public relations.

 As a graduate of this course you will acquire a broad knowledge in all aspects of business as well as developing the valuable skills of becoming an expert at managing and communicating knowledge, critical analysis and systematic thinking.